UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 13.02-17.02.2023

+**NFT Staking HUB**

+* Adding unit tests for checking packages that are currently inactive and should be removed.
+* Logging the current version of the processing;
+* Checking and solving the issue with turning autostake off by the users.
+* Fixing the issue with ulx and NFT transferring;
+* Implementing  mechanism of adaptive Gas Size in Tron network;
+* Checking USD value for buybacks and legacy packages;
+* Improving the buybacks importing feature;
+* Migration of NFT Staking HUB and related projects backend to the new repository;

+**Infrastructure**
+* Move processing production database to a different cluster;
+* Upgrading nodes for the Ultron network;
+* Updating backend and infrastructure in accordance with the results of Solidity Finance's DAO smart contract audit;

+**Ultron Bridge**
+* Minor UI improvements;
+* Preparing the infrastructure for adding new tokens to Ultron bridge;

+**Ultron Website**
+* Implementing simplified mechanisms and infrastructure for faster website loading and simplified updates;
+* Minor UI improvements in the Blog segment;

 ## Ultron Foundation updates from 06.02-10.02.2023

 **NFT Staking HUB**